isa-ulisboa/qgis-python/README.md

             # insert a new entry to the dictionary
             myDict.update({val : (val,myQColor,opacity)})
         return myDict
     ```
-    - Function that creates a symbology for a single band raster layer
+    - Function that creates a symbology for a single band raster layer.

     ```
     def create_raster_ramp_legend(lyr,dict, type='Linear'):
         '''
         legend for raster
-        type is 'Linear' (interpolated ramp), 'Discrete', 'Exact',...
+        type is 'Linear' (interpolated ramp, by default), 'Discrete', 'Exact',...
-        inputs: layer and dictionary with label: (color, limite)
+        inputs: layer and dictionary with label: (color, limit)
         '''
         s = QgsRasterShader()
-        #Then we instantiate the specialized ramp shader object:
+        # Instantiate the specialized ramp shader object:
         c = QgsColorRampShader()
-        #We must name a type for the ramp shader.
-In this case we use an interpolatedshader:
+        # Name a type for the ramp shader.
         if (type=='Linear'): c.setColorRampType(QgsColorRampShader.Interpolated)
         if (type=='Discrete'): c.setColorRampType(QgsColorRampShader.Discrete)
         if (type=='Exact'): c.setColorRampType(QgsColorRampShader.Exact)
-        #Now we’ll create a list hold our color ramp definition:
+        # Create a list hold our color ramp definition:
         i = []
-        #Then we populate the list with color ramp color values corresponding to elevation value ranges:
+        # Populate the list with color ramp color values for each range:
-        for label, (color, limite) in dict.items():
+        for label, (color, limit) in dict.items():
-            i.append(QgsColorRampShader.ColorRampItem(limite, color, label)) #QColor(color), label))
+            i.append(QgsColorRampShader.ColorRampItem(limit, color, label))
-        #Now we assign the color ramp to our shader:
+        # Assign the color ramp to our shader:
         c.setColorRampItemList(i)
-        #Now we tell the generic raster shader to use the color ramp:
+        # Tell the generic raster shader to use the color ramp:
         s.setRasterShaderFunction(c)
         #Next we create a raster renderer object with the shader:
         ps = QgsSingleBandPseudoColorRenderer(lyr.dataProvider(), 1, s)
-        #We assign the renderer to the raster layer:
+        # Assign the renderer to the raster layer:
         lyr.setRenderer(ps)
         #Finally we add the layer to the canvas to view it:
         lyr.triggerRepaint()
-        # should not be necessary
+        # Should not be necessary
         iface.layerTreeView().refreshLayerSymbology(lyr.id())
         return lyr
     ```
 </details>

 ## Some useful links
 <details markdown="block">